Probing small-scale dark matter clumping with the large-scale 21-cm power spectrum: Results

-We can qualitatively understand the various contributions to the effect of clumping in the various cases.
-This is actually surprisingly complex and subtle.
-What we are looking at is the effect of small-scale density fluctuations (which we have called ``clumping") on large-scale 21-cm fluctuations.
-The first step is to consider a single large-scale region.
-Suppose it has some given uniform density, which yields a certain 21-cm intensity.
+Suppose such a region has some given uniform density, which yields a certain 21-cm intensity.
 Now consider adding clumping, i.e., adding internal small-scale density fluctuations while keeping the overall mean density the same (in keeping with mass conservation).
 Analyzing the effect of such clumping on the resulting overall 21-cm intensity is qualitatively similar to the effect of clumping on the global 21-cm signal, as long as we consider a large-scale region that is much larger than the scale of the clumping.
 While clumping maps some gas into hot, high-density clumps, it leaves other gas within cold, low-density voids; the overall effect is not at all obvious.
 Now, linear density fluctuations cannot change the overall 21-cm signal, since they are symmetric between positive and negative density fluctuations.
-If we include only the effect of density (and not temperature or 21-cm coupling), this is pretty much true even for non-linear density fluctuations, since dense clumps take on a smaller volume, and the volume-averaged 21-cm intensity is unchanged, since the mean density of the region is unchanged.
-We note though that the 21-cm signal is not an exact volume average, due to the complicating effect of redshift distortions along the line of sight.
+If we include only the effect of density (and not temperature or 21-cm coupling), this holds true even for non-linear density fluctuations, since dense clumps take on a smaller volume, and the volume-averaged 21-cm intensity is unchanged, since the mean density of the region is unchanged.
+We note though that the 21-cm signal is not an exact volume average, due to the complicating effect of redshift distortions along the line of sight (which slightly enhance the 21-cm effect of density).
 Still, the main effect on the mean 21-cm signal comes from the combination of non-linear density fluctuations with temperature and coupling fluctuations, and the resulting asymmetry between positive and negative fluctuations.
 Positive, high-density fluctuations are more strongly non-linear, with gas reaching high overdensities and heating up more substantially (including in shocks) than underdense gas is cooled.
 When there is substantial outside (Lyman-$\alpha$) coupling, this asymmetry dominates the overall mean, and reduces the overall absorption signal.
 It overcomes effects favoring low temperatures, including the stronger sensitivity of $T_{21}$ to low gas temperatures due to the asymmetric dependence $\propto (T_S - T_{\rm CMB})/T_S$; and the reduced effect of high temperatures due to saturated heating (when $T_S \gg T_{\rm CMB}$, which is rare even for highly overdense gas at the redshifts relevant to this work).
-The Dark Ages case is even more complex due to the strong positive correlation of coupling (which is collisional in that case) with density, which increases the intensity of the 21-cm signal (which itself is a negative, absorption signal) and can reverse the sign of the overall effect of clumping.
-We found in \citet{Park} a suppression of the global signal (i.e., a reduction in the 21-cm absorption) at all redshifts with moderate or saturated coupling, while the Dark Ages case had a suppression at high redshift and an enhancement at redshifts below $z=46$, with a maximum enhancement at $z=27$ (where these redshift values are for CDM).
-More details can be found in \citet{Park}, including the distribution of gas densities and spin temperatures (see the Supplementary note for detailed figures), and the small additional modification in the case of the global 21-cm signal due to the averaging over large-scale regions.